cern-eos/eos/doc/configuration/http_tpc.rst

    # SciTokens library.
    # Note: Until eos-5.0.15 one needs to use the EOS specific SciTokens library
    # mgmofs.macaroonslib /usr/lib64/libXrdMacaroons.so /usr/lib64/libEosAccSciTokens.so
-   # After eos-5.0.16 one can use the XRootD provided SciTokens library
+   # Starting with eos-5.0.16 one can use the XRootD provided SciTokens library
    mgmofs.macaroonslib /usr/lib64/libXrdMacaroons.so /usr/lib64/libXrdAccSciTokens.so
    # Base64-encoded secret key used for generating macroons.
 A simple way to
    # generate such a secret key is to use the following command: